pmitros/x2/docs/chat.md

 **Q:**	What happens if no one 'picks up the call'?

-**A:**	If no one picks up within 20 seconds, we send the same request to a larger pool of other eligible helpers.
-We continue doing this in intervals of 20 seconds while always displaying a status message to the initiator of the call.
+**A:**	If no one picks up within some reasonable time (a few minutes), we send the same request to a larger pool of other eligible helpers.
+We continue doing this in intervals while always displaying a status message to the initiator of the call.

 **Q:**	How do you determine which students to send a notification to?